wp-plugins/print-o-matic/readme.txt

 <a href='http://translate.twinpictures.de/projects/printomat/'>Community translation for Print-O-Matic</a> has been set up.
 You are <a href='http://translate.twinpictures.de/wordpress/wp-login.php?action=register'>welcome to join</a>.

 = Who likes to rock the party? =
-I like to rock the party.
+We like to rock the party.

 == Screenshots ==
 1. See the printer icon?
 Guess what happens when it's clicked?
 1. Print-O-Matic Options screen for Ultimate Flexibility

 == Changelog ==

+= 1.5.2 =
+* fixed bug with do_not_print
+* added alt attribute
+* works again in horrid IE browsers

 = 1.5.1 =
 * added the do_not_print attribute